How Far Will You Go to Eat Healthy?

 Removing calcium from the blood also lowers the risk of calcification of arteries, a contributor to heart disease.

 What does natto taste like?
-Since I’ve only tried it once, it’s flat-out stanky-nasty.
-But as with the mushrooms, kombucha, kale, and black coffee I mentioned earlier, I’m certain I’ll acquire a taste after the seventh or eighth time I eat this superfood.
+It's funky and unpleasant at first.
+But as with the mushrooms, kombucha, kale, and black coffee I mentioned earlier, I acquired a taste for it after the ninth or tenth time I ate it.

-Here are three interesting articles that may persuade you to try this superfood with me:
+Here are three interesting articles that may persuade you to try this superfood:

 1. An observational study conducted in Japan looking at natto consumption, circulating levels of Vitamin K2, and prevalence of hip fractures.
 Researchers found a lower incidence of hip fractures among women who consumed natto on a regular basis compared with those who did not.